crherman7/metro-requirex/README.md

 #### **Returns**

-- The value of `module.exports` in the executed code.
+- The value of `module.exports` from the executed code.

 #### **Example**